 Lose belly fat by getting off the couch

 Being sedentary is a major risk factor of metabolic syndrome, obesity, and diabetes.
 But every type of movement is helpful—even small gestures we make throughout the day, like tapping our toes or pacing while talking on the phone.
 These moves, known as non-exercise activity thermogenesis or NEAT, can constitute as much as 50 percent of the total energy expenditure of a person who keeps busy throughout the day.
 Simple things like taking the stairs instead of the elevator and taking a brisk walk on your lunch hour can help sizzle calories and reduce fat.
 These 22 ideas can keep you moving, no sneakers required.

 Yoga and meditation can aid fat loss, but not so much from the physical effect of the movements as from their calming and relaxing effect.
 Several studies have linked high levels of the stress hormone cortisol to weight gain, particularly in the belly area.
 Practice yoga for at least 20 to 30 minutes a day for best results (try these yoga-inspired stretches), or start a daily meditation practice.

 Lose belly fat with regular workouts

 Regular exercise is key to weight loss and maintenance.
 And since there’s no consensus on whether the ideal workout is aerobic or resistance training, your best bet is to do a little of both.
 Resistance training is especially important for people over 30, who will otherwise begin to lose bone density.
 Contrary to popular belief, abdominal crunches are not going to melt away belly fat, though they will help build muscle that could help define the area.
 And since muscle mass has a higher resting metabolic rate and energy expenditure than fat, it could help you trim down.
-These ab exercises can flatten your belly without crunches.
+Mix up your workout routine with these exercises that flatten your belly—without a single crunch.